Skip to main content

 Protecting minors on campus is not just a good idea, it’s part of Wi.
 Stat.
 48.981, The Clery Act, and the Universities of Wisconsin Policy 625 Youth Protection and Compliance

 Staff and volunteers engaging in activities with minors must follow Youth Activities SOP.
-All youth activities require event planning, vetting and training staff/volunteers, gathering participant forms, and understanding activity operational requirements.
+All youth activities require event planning, screening and training of staff and volunteers, gathering participant forms, and adhering to activity operational requirements.

 Planning a Youth ActivityOperational Requirements During a Youth Activity

-During a youth program, staff and volunteers must adhere to the Camp Operations Guide to be compliant with University policy and other state license requirements.
-Activities require, but not limited to:
+During a youth activity, staff and volunteers must adhere to the Camp Operations Guide to be compliant with University policy and other state license requirements.
+During the activity, Staff are responsible to:

 UW-Green Bay's Operational Camp License is provided by the Camps & Youth Programs Office.